stpettersens/preprocessor/README.md

 #### Preprocessor
-> Generic preprocessor as an npm module.
+> Generic preprocessor as a CommonJS (e.g. node) module.